Shiigu/quake1randomizer/README.md

 ## How to configure

-To set up the game modes, press the 'M' key, and a menu will show up.
+To set up the game modes, press the 'M' key, and the Randomization Menu will show up.
 Follow the instructions in there.

 > In case you accidentally overwrote the 'M' keybind, the command to bring up the menu is `impulse 24`.